paldhous/ucb/2015/dataviz/md_raw/class13.md

 Dygraphs requires each time series to be plotted in a separate column, so now we need to create a data frame with a column for each companies' data.

-The following code does with using a dplyr join, and then filters the data from the start of 2010 onwards:
+The following code does this using a dplyr join, and then filters the data from the start of 2010 onwards:

 ```R
 # combine into a single data frame with separate column for each company